A large goal held for prioritisation, then split into deliverable stories when the team is ready to build.

 An epic is a large body of work too big to build or estimate in one go, held together by a single coherent goal until it can be split into the smaller stories that actually ship.
-It is a container with a shelf life.
-Its jobJobUserJob To Be Done: what the user is trying to accomplishView reference → is to stay whole long enough to argue about priority, then to dissolve into stories the moment the team is ready to build.
-An epic that never splits has failed at its one job.
+It stays whole long enough to argue about priority, then dissolves into stories once the team is ready to build.

 Scaled frameworks then hardened the label into a tier.
 In the Scaled Agile Framework an epic is a significant initiativeInitiativeStrategyA large coordinated effort to achieve a strategic goalView reference → requiring portfolioPortfolioPortfolioA grouping of products by strategic axisView reference →-level approval and a business case, sitting above featuresFeatureProduct SpecificationA product capability or featureView reference → and capabilitiesCapabilityStrategyAn ability that enables value deliveryView reference → and typically spanning multiple teams and program increments.
 That formalisation is the live tension in the field.
 To Cohn the word stays a flexible label; to SAFe it is a governed level with funding gates.
 Both are in active use, so the same word carries a loose meaning on a startup board and a strict one in an enterprise portfolio.